lter/Clim-HydroDB-2.0/ODM_CSV_Examples/AND/AND3222/README.md

-# Files for conversion of package knb-lter-and.3222.36 into CUAHSI ODM CSV format
+# Files for conversion of of sub-set of package knb-lter-and.3222.36 into CUAHSI ODM CSV format

 Data set title: "Meteorological data from benchmark stations at the Andrews Experimental Forest, 1957 to present."